 But could our bondage to what we feel we ought to do be turning our American Dream into our American nightmare?

 In today’s conversation, we’ll uncover the biggest myths about paying your mortgage.
 We’ll show you why the focus on paying it off quickly will handicap your cash flow and control.
 After we’ve unpacked the facts, you’ll know with confidence and clarity what’s best for you and be able to make mortgage financing decisions without second-guessing yourself.

 Where Paying Off Your Mortgage Fits into the Cash Flow System

 Owning a home requires paying for it.
 And paying for anything, no matter how you do so, affects how much of your money you keep.
 Making the best financing decisions gives you more to keep and put to work.
 But no matter how much money you keep, it’s just one small part in the bigger picture of building time and money freedom.

 That’s why we have created the 3-step Business Owner’s Cash Flow System, your roadmap to take you from just surviving, to a life of significance, purpose, and financial freedom.

 The first step is keeping more of what you make by fixing money leaks, becoming more efficient and profitable.
 Then, you’ll protect your money with insurance, legal protection, and Privatized Banking.
 Finally, you’ll put your money to work, increasing your income with cash-flowing assets.

 Paying your mortgage happens right here in The Money Finder step of your financial foundation.
 When you find, recover, and keep more of the money you’re making, you put more gas into your cash flow machine.

 Where We Got the Idea That You Should Pay Off Your Mortgage Quickly

 Many Americans are so focused on paying off their mortgages for a variety of reasons, many of which they probably are not aware of

 During the Great Depression, mortgages were typically 5-year notes that were “callable.”
 This meant that, at any time, the bank could ask for the remaining balance.
-If you couldn’t pay up, the bank would foreclose, taking the house and property.
+If you couldn’t pay up, the lender would foreclose, taking the house and property.